Purpose

 - Regan funds cannot be used to support events for which tickets are sold.

-- Regan funds are not meant to provide long-term support for a recurring program’s operating expenses.
+- Regan funds are not meant to provide structural support for ongoing operating expenses.

 - Within one month of the conclusion of the funded event, all grantees must submit a one-page report describing successes and challenges associated with the activity, including the level of undergraduate attendance.